History of Tibet (1950–present): 1976–present: Rapprochement and internationalization

 New meetings between Chinese officials and exiled leaders took place in 1981–1984, but no agreements could be reached.

 In 1986–1987, the Tibetan government in exile in Dharamshala launched a new drive to win international support for their cause as a human rights issue.
 In response, the United States House of Representatives in June 1987 passed a resolution in support of Tibetan human rights.
 Between September 1987 and March 1989, four major demonstrations occurred in Lhasa against Chinese rule.
 American Tibetologist Melvyn Goldstein considered the riots to be spontaneous mass expressions of Tibetan resentment, sparked in part by hope that the United States would soon provide support or pressure enabling Tibet to become independent.
 In 1987, the Panchen Lama delivered a speech estimating the number of prison deaths in Qinghai at approximately 5 percent of the total population in the area.
 The United States passed a 1988–1989 Foreign Relations Act which expressed support for Tibetan human rights.
 The riots ironically discredited Hu's more liberal Tibetan policies and brought about a return to hard-line policies; Beijing even imposed martial law in Tibet in 1989.
 Emphasis on economic development brought increasing numbers of non-Tibetans to Lhasa, and the economy in Tibet became increasingly dominated by Han.
-Lhasa became a city where non-Tibetans equalled or outnumbered Tibetans.
+Lhasa became a city where non-Tibetans reportedly equalled or outnumbered Tibetans.